zak-45/WLEDVideoSync/README.md

 - Ensure your WLED device is properly connected and configured
 - Check network connectivity between the application and WLED
 - Verify video source compatibility
+- On linux, wayland do not work, use X11

 **Contributing:**
 Contributions to the project are welcome.
 Please follow the standard GitHub fork and pull request workflow.